Frequently Asked Questions About the Minor in European Studies

 Obtain a copy of the course description and the course syllabus and then contact the Director of Undergraduate Studies to discuss the course content.
 The DUS will use both the established criteria and her best judgment to determine whether the course qualifies.
 If she deems it satisfactory, the Nanovic Institute will take the necessary steps to add it to the list.

 Can I take a course in my major discipline that counts toward the minor?

 Yes, as long as it is not being used to also satisfy a requirement of the major.
 No course may double-count for both a major and the minor.

 Can a language course count as an MES elective?

 Yes!
 European language study beyond what is required for the minor in European Studies may be used as an MES elective and may, therefore, count toward fulfilling that portion of the MES curriculum.
 Generally, these courses should be upper-level courses that require greater familiarity with the language, such as those focusing on literature or advanced grammar study.

 What is the course number for the MES essay?

-The MES essay is listed as AL 48007.
-It is listed in the Hours of Instruction course booklet with the other Arts & Letters non-departmental courses.
-Obtain the current CRN there or by contacting the MES staff at the Nanovic Institute.
+The MES essay is listed as EURO 48001.
+It is listed in the Hours of Instruction course booklet with the other Nanovic Institute EURO courses.
+Obtain the current CRN there or by searching for the course in Class Search or NOVO.

 Am I allowed to write my MES essay in a foreign language?